- Attractive period property

-Only a short distance from the town centre, which now benefits from a station on the Borders Railway that runs from Tweedbank to Edinburgh, there is also excellent access to Edinburgh and other Border towns via the A7.
+Situated in an elevated position within a highly desirable residential area of Galashiels it is only a short distance from the town centre, which benefits from a station on the Borders Railway that runs from Tweedbank to Edinburgh, with excellent access to Edinburgh and other Border towns via the A7.

-With all amenities close at hand including the aforementioned railway station, the property is situated in a very accessible location.
+With all amenities close at hand including the aforementioned railway station and access to the A7, the property is situated in a very accessible location.

 Edinburgh 36 miles.
 Tweedbank 1.5 miles.
 Melrose 3.5 miles Peebles 21 miles